EU Sustainable Finance Taxonomy Regulation

 - Renewable energy generation: One Click LCA EPD Generator, using ISO 14067

-Given that the Taxonomy thresholds are based on best practices, and they can be updated by the implementation advisory body, the Sustainable Finance Platform, for example, it is likely that more stringent requirements are issued in the coming years.
+Given that the Taxonomy thresholds are based on best practices, and they can be updated by the implementation advisory body, the Sustainable Finance Platform, for example, it is likely that more stringent requirements will be issued in the coming years.

 TutkimusEmbodied Carbon Review